nikolas/bigchan/README.md

 `heroku rake db:migrate`

-If it doesn't work then send me an email :P
+If it doesn't work, then send me an email.